Wall paintings

 Around the 11th Century, in what is today Göreme, central Turkey, numerous monasteries and churches were carved into eroded tuff rocks and spires.
 Many of the churches are adorned with murals on walls and ceiling.
 Unfortunately, some of the paintings were vandalized by Muslims, when they conquered this area.

-Joseph and the pregnant Maria, riding a donkey, Karanlık Kilise (‘Dark Church’).
+Joseph and the pregnant Mary.
+Note that Joseph rides the donkey.
+In those days, men rode, and women walked. – Karanlık Kilise (‘Dark Church’).
 (Photo copyright © by Kaj Halberg)

 The Last Supper, Karanlık Kilise.
 (Photo copyright © by Kaj Halberg)